slimayo/TechCrush-/README.md

      | Male                         | 17% Slightly High      |
      |Female                        | 14.8% Moderate         |

-Attrition is fairly evenly distributed across gender, attrition in this organization is not primarily driven by the difference in gendeer distribution
+Attrition is fairly evenly distributed across gender, attrition in this organization is not primarily driven by the difference in gender distribution.

 <img src="Screenshot 2026-01-14 043027.png" width="400">